 A Must-Read: Yorkie Grooming Tools

 Aside from the mentioned natural remedies to get rid of dog tear stain, there are still more you can try.
 I will also explain why dog tear stains happen to your dogs.

 A tear stain or epiphora is a common problem for dogs that appears to be reddish-brown stains.
 One misconception about it is that it only occurs in light-colored breeds, but this isn’t true because most breeds can get it.

-In a 2006 retrospective study, they found out that dog tear stains are prevalent in Shih Tzus, then with Pekingese, Maltese, Poodle, and Pug.
-Factors that can cause tear stains on dogs are the environment, owner’s actions like when they are exposed to secondhand smoke.
+A 2006 retrospective study found out that dog tear stains are prevalent in Shih Tzus, then with Pekingese, Maltese, Poodle, and Pug.
+Factors that can cause tear stains on dogs are the environment and the owner’s actions, like when exposed to secondhand smoke.

 Another misconception is that it only occurs around a dog’s eyes, but you can also find it around their nose or muzzle and between their toes.

 Specific health problems cause dog tear stains, the dog’s eye sha[e, ingrown eyelashes, blocked tear ducts, puppy teething, ear infection, and allergies.
 Staining isn’t that bad if you act immediately, but it can worsen if there’s a buildup of yeast infection.

 That is why it is better if you keep your dog’s face dry from tears.

 Lists Of Natural Remedies You Can Try To Get Rid Of Dog Tear Stain